-Mick Foley adopted a number of personas during his professional wrestling career, but nothing is quite like the experience of becoming Santa Claus.
-In 2012, Foley wrote about what he's learned from putting on a red suit and dyeing his beard.
+Mick Foley adopted a number of personas during his professional wrestling career, but nothing was quite like the experience of becoming Santa Claus.
+In 2012, Foley wrote about what he learned from putting on a red suit and dyeing his beard.
 The original article is printed below.

 Four years ago, I got my first assignment from Slate: writing a review of The Wrestler.
 I loved the movie, but I was far less enthusiastic about what Sports Illustrated’s Adam Duerson wrote after spotting me at an advance media screening of the Mickey Rourke film.
 “Finding dignity in retirement can be tricky, even for the greats,” Duerson wrote, describing me as “one decidedly homeless-looking fellow.”
 He went on to note that I was carrying a duffel bag that “contained a Santa Claus suit that [Foley] was going to wear at a Twisted Sister concert later that night.
 He's not broke, he explained, but he's still making appearances on the road at least 10 days a month.”

 Much like another beloved Christmas icon, the Grinch, I puzzled and puzzled until my puzzler was sore.
 That was it: the Santa outfit—that’s why he thought I was having trouble finding dignity in retirement.
 Never mind that I’d had the Santa gig in my book (a free gig, mind you) for almost a year, ever since personal friend Dee Snider (Twisted Sister’s front man) asked me to do it.
 I’d get over the part where SI’s readers might jump to the false conclusion that I was a down-on-my-luck loser.
 The part that nagged me is that anyone would see a gig as Santa Claus to be anything but dignified.